GunioRobot/tootsie/README.md

   * `target_url`: URL to output resource, either an HTTP URL which accepts POSTs, or an S3 URL.
   * `width`: Optional desired width of output image.
   * `height`: Optional desired height of output image.
-  * `method`: Either `scale` (default), `crop` or `scale_and_crop`.
-See below.
+  * `scale`: One of the following values:
+    * `down` (default): The input image is scaled to fit within the dimensions `width` x `height`.
+If only `width` or only `height` is specified, then the other component will be computed from the aspect ratio of the input image.
+    * `up`: As `within`, but allow scaling to dimensions that are larger than the input image.
-  * `scale_fitting`: Either `within` (default), `fill` (the dimensions are chosen so the width and height are always met or exceeded) or `absolute`.
-See below.
+    * `fit`: Similar to `within`, but the dimensions are chosen so the output width and height are always met or exceeded.
+In other words, if you pass in an image that is 100x50, specifying output dimensions as 100x100, then the output image will be 150x100.
+    * `none`: Don't scale at all.
+  * `crop`: If true, crop the image to the output dimensions.
   * `format`: Either `jpeg`, `png` or `gif`.
   * `quality`: A quality value between 0.0 and 1.0 which will be translated to a compression level depending on the output coding.
 The default is 1.0.
   * `strip_metadata`: If true, metadata such as EXIF and IPTC will be deleted.
 For thumbnails, this often reduces the file size considerably.
   * `content_type`: Content type of resultant file.
 The system will be able to guess basic types such as `image/jpeg`.

-Scaling and cropping is specified with `method`:

-* `scale`: The input image is scaled to fit within the dimensions `width` x `height`.
-If only `width` or only `height` is specified, then the other component will be computed from the aspect ratio of the input image.
-The aspect ratio is always preserved; in other words, if the original is 100x200, then passing the dimensions 100x100 will produce an image that is 50x100.
+Note that scaling always preserves the aspect ratio of the original image; in other words, if the original is 100 x 200, then passing the dimensions 100x100 will produce an image that is 50x100.
-* `crop`: The input image is cropped to the dimensions `width` x `height`.
-If only `width` or only `height` is specified, then the other component will be computed from the aspect ratio of the input image.
-Cropping always center-gravity.
-* `scale_and_crop`: The input is scaled, as above, and then cropped, as above.
-Should normally be combined with a `scale_fitting` value of `fill` in order to provide images that are guaranteed to match the output dimensions.

-Normally, scaling will scale down the image to fit within the specified boundaries, but never scale it up, since this reduces resolution.
-If `scale_fitting` is set to `absolute`, however, the image will always be scaled to match the boundaries.
+Completion notification provides the following data:

+* `outputs` contains an array of results.
+Each is a hash with the following keys:
+  * `url`: URL for the completed file.
+* `metadata`: image metadata as a hash.
+These are raw EXIF and IPTC data from ImageMagick.

 Note about S3 URLs
 ------------------